Dua-Sadiq/LocationMCP/README.md

 - Every tool fails gracefully with a descriptive `{"error": ...}` response rather than raising, so a bad address or an unreachable API doesn't take down the agent conversation.
 - This is an early-stage project — `travel_time` was the first tool built to prove the end-to-end setup works, with the dispatch-oriented tools added on top.

-## License

-No license specified yet all rights reserved by default until one is added.